timaaos/Craft.py/README.md

 # Craft.py

-Better version of fogleman's Minecraft on python is project to install Python, and other tips.
+Better version of fogleman's Minecraft on python.
+You can modding, just use craft.py's lib

 ## How to Play